-It is intended that the This guide will continue to be updated to reflect any legislative changes as and when they occur.
+It is intended that the guide will be updated to reflect any legislative changes as and when they occur.

 PDFs of the most recent versions of the guide are below.
 Tracked changes within the PDFs detail how newer versions differ from their earlier incarnations.
 PDF copies of all previous versions of this guide are available on request from the LGA Pensions team.